-SVA was founded in 2010 as a part of the Sulukule Platform, created to advocate against destructive urban renewal projects that have negatively affected the community.
-SVA works with children (mainly Roma/Gypsy, Kurdish, Turkish and Syrian ages 6-16) living in poverty, who have a high school drop-out rate, and are exposed to violence at home and discrimination in schools due to their ethnic background.
-Its main activities include:
+SVA was founded in 2010 as a part of the Sulukule Platform, created to advocate against destructive urban renewal projects that have since negatively affected the community.
+Since then, SVA has supported more than 650 children who are at high risk of dropping out of school.
+Founders Aysun Koca and Cem Avci continue to play a hands-on role in leadership and programme delivery.
+They are well liked by the community and continuing to build the team they need to meet the increasing needs of the community.
+SVA works with children (mainly Roma, Kurdish, Turkish and Syrian ages 6-16) living in poverty, who have a high school dropout rate, and often are exposed to violence at home, and face discrimination in schools due to their ethnic background.
+Main results to date: